techidaily/site-review-topics/source/_posts/possible-solutions-to-restore-deleted-videos-from-p55-5g-by-fonelab-android-recover-video.md

         Smart phones are becoming more and more popular today.
 This tiny device can store thousands of data and files, which makes it easy for us to record each precious moment and event in our daily lives.
 Unfortunately, data missing might happen to everyone.
 What if we lost some important videos on our Itel P55 5G which we'd rather keep them forever, such as someone's birthday party or business videos, and more?
     </p>
     <p>
         Don't panic!
 In this post, we will discuss how our Itel P55 5G stores the videos and how to retrieve deleted videos from Itel P55 5G easily.
-From now on, the operation of <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a> could be as easy as you can imagine.
+From now on, the operation of <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a> could be as easy as you can imagine.
     </p>
 </div>
 </div>